 - Repeat step 16 for the rest of buttons 3-6.
 The screenshot below shows the end result if the maximum number of simultaneous call appearances are configured.

 Next, we'll focus on setting up the Tesira configuration to match the settings that were used in the Mitel setup.

 - Open the Tesira software, and open the .tmf file for your project.
 Do not connect to the Tesira system yet, because the information below cannot be entered while you are connected to the Tesira system.

-- Under the “Network General” category in the Properties Sheet, set “VLAN” to “Enabled” if your VoIP network uses a tagged VLAN.
+- Under the “Network” tab, set “VLAN” to “Enabled” and enter the VoIP VLAN number if your VoIP network uses a tagged VLAN.
 If the network uses an untagged VLAN or no VLAN, leave this value as “Disabled”.
-If VLAN is enabled, enter the correct VLAN ID.

-- Under the “Network General” category in the Properties Sheet, leave “DHCP” set to “Enabled” if the SVC-2 card will obtain an IP address automatically from a DHCP server.
+- Under the “Network” tab, leave “DHCP” set to “Enabled” if the SVC-2 card will obtain an IP address automatically from a DHCP server.
 Otherwise, set “DHCP” to “Disabled”, and manually enter an appropriate static IP Address, Subnet Mask, and Gateway for the SVC-2 card.

 - Select the Protocol tab.